hamidra/jw3t/README.md

-# What is json web3 token
+# What is Json Web3 Token

-Json Web3 Token (jw3t) is a self-contained json token, formatted based on the Json Web Token standard [RFC 7519](https://tools.ietf.org/html/rfc7519) and adapted to work for the web3 authentications and authorization usecases.
+Json Web3 Token (JW3T) is a self-contained json token, inspired by Json Web Token standard [RFC 7519](https://tools.ietf.org/html/rfc7519) with some adaptations to make it work for the web3 authentications and authorization usecases.

-# jw3t vs jwt?
+# JW3T vs JWT?

-The main difference between Json Web3 Tokens and Json Web Tokens is in the issuance and verification procedures.
+The main difference between a "Json Web3 Token" and "Json Web Token" is in the issuance and verification procedures.
-In a web3 world the identities are self-sovereign and each user owns the signing keys for their accounts, hence the json web3 tokens are issued by the users themselves and are signed by the user's private key.
-This means that the issuer and the subject of a jw3t are the same which makes the fields redundant.
+In web3 world, the identities are self-sovereign and each user owns the signing keys of their accounts, hence the Json Web3 Tokens are issued by the users themselves and are signed by the user account's private key.
+This means that the [issuer](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.1) and the [subject](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.2) of a JW3T are the same which makes the fields redundant.
 Also another characteristic of web3 accounts is that the address of an account can be derived from the signature (using the public key).
 Considering these chracteristics we can replace the issuer and subject fields with an account address field.
 So for jw3t:

 - The token includes an address claim in the payload.
 - The token is signed by the private key of the claimed address.
-- The token is considered to be valid if it has a valid signature, and the signature address matches the claimed address that is included in the payload.
+- The token is considered to be valid if it has a valid signature, and the signature address matches the claimed address in the payload.

-# Why jw3t?
+# Why JW3T?

 Why do we need a token for web3 where all messages can be signed by the owner accounts.
-Aren't we developing decentralized apps?! so who are these tokens going to be issued for?
-The advantage the json web3 tokens provide is the better user experience for scenarios that there is a trusted middle layer between the user and decentralized network.
-This can happen when there are some hybrid scenarios that might need to provide some off-chain services and data as well as onchain transactions.
+If we are developing decentralized apps then who are these tokens issued for?
+The advantage the Json Web3 Tokens provide is the better user experience for scenarios that there is a trusted middle layer between the user and decentralized network.
+This can happen when there are some hybrid scenarios that might require to access some off-chain services and data as well as onchain transactions.

-E.g in the case of NFTs there are minting platforms that provide an e2e UX for minting and managing NFTs which let the user upload the resources to IPFS and set the metadata files on the chain.
-In this scenario the platform needs to authneticate the users accounts to be able to let them manage their off-chain resources. jw3t can provide a self-contained and self-sovereign solution for the user to authenticate and authorize their off-chain resources.
+E.g in the case of NFTs there are minting platforms that provide an e2e UX for minting and managing NFTs which let the user upload the resources to IPFS and set the metadata fields on the chain.
+In these scenarios the platform needs to authneticate the users accounts to be able to let them manage their off-chain resources.
+JW3T can provide a self-contained and self-sovereign solution for the user to authenticate and authorize their off-chain resources.

-# How jw3t tokens are issued:
+# How JW3T is issued?

-Similar to Json Web Tokens, Json Web3 Tokens consist of the same three parts as JWT separated by dots (.), which are:
+Similar to Json Web Tokens, Json Web3 Tokens consist of the same three parts (Header, Payload, Signature) encoded in [Base64URI](https://datatracker.ietf.org/doc/html/rfc4648#section-5) and separated by dots (.)

-Header
-Payload
-Signature

-and the token format would look like below: xxxxx.yyyyy.zzzzz
+The final token format would look like below:
+xxxxx.yyyyy.zzzzz

 ## Header: